 Using #10 Envelopes to Enter Sweepstakes:

-Be sure to follow the rules carefully, because using the wrong-sized envelope could disqualify you from the sweepstakes and destroy your chance of winning.
-Many sweepstakes sponsors will disqualify anyone who deviates from their rules, even slightly.
+Be sure to follow the rules carefully, because using the wrong-sized envelope could disqualify you from the sweepstakes and destroy your chances of winning.
+Many sweepstakes sponsors will disqualify anyone who deviates from their rules, even for something as seemingly-unimportant as the envelope their entry arrives in.

 How to Save Money While Buying #10 Envelopes